Goldberg Scholars

 • Jordan Ramirez

-Jordan’s top choices are attending Washington University of St. Louis, Gonzaga University or University of Pittsburgh and studying Mechanical Engineering.
-Jordan is a top student at Hillsdale High School and has a promising career ahead of him in mechanical engineering.
-He has pursued the most rigorous classes at Hillsdale across all subjects, especially in the STEM areas where he’s developed a keen interest in physics and math.
-He is involved as a leader for the Hillsdale Chess Club, while also participating in the Capital Group Investment Series and Vida Verde Leadership programs.Through Peninsula Bridge, he has dedicated himself to leadership and mentorship opportunities, including serving as a Math TA last summer and being selected as an Ambassador.
-He has been accepted into numerous selective engineering programs both public & private across the country, to pursue Mechanical Engineering.
+Jordan is attending Gonzaga University, studying Mechanical Engineering.
+Jordan was a top student at Hillsdale High School and has a promising career ahead of him in mechanical engineering.
+He pursued the most rigorous classes at Hillsdale across all subjects, especially in the STEM areas where he’s developed a keen interest in physics and math.
+He was involved as a leader for the Hillsdale Chess Club, while also participating in the Capital Group Investment Series and Vida Verde Leadership programs.
+Through Peninsula Bridge, he has dedicated himself to leadership and mentorship opportunities, including serving as a Math TA in the summer program and being selected as an Ambassador.

 • Joaquin Solorio Hernandez